 The 11 all-natural herbs in BloatEase corrects digestive imbalances by promoting the flow of Qi to the digestive organs.

 Mu Xiang (Aucklandia Root), the herb which this classic formula's name is based on, promotes the movement of Qi, especially in the Spleen and Stomach and the intestines.
-It's been used for centuries for Spleen Qi deficiency symptoms including abdominal fullness, distention, and bloating.
-It also relaxes smooth muscle in the intestinal walls, which prevents harmful bacteria from forming.
-It works synergistically with other herbs in BloatEase for even more effectiveness.
+It's been used for centuries for Spleen Qi deficiency symptoms including abdominal fullness and bloating.
+It also relaxes smooth muscle in the intestinal walls.
+It works synergistically with other herbs.

-The next herb in the formula, Sha Ren (Cardamom Seed), which is related to ginger (see below), removes dampness, warms the Spleen and Stomach, and may help stop vomiting and diarrhea.
-In cases related to poor appetite, it may also help alleviate abdominal distention.
+The next herb in the formula, Sha Ren (Cardamom Seed), which is related to ginger (see below), removes dampness and warms the Spleen and Stomach.

-If you suffer from stomach distension, BloatEase has one of the most effective herbs -Lai Fu Zi (Radish Seed) - to ease distention by moving stagnant food out of the stomach.
-Historically, Lai Fu Zi has been used in TCM as a digestive aid for acid reflux, diarrhea and abdominal distention.
+Lai Fu Zi (Radish Seed) helps move stagnant food out of the stomach.
+Historically, Lai Fu Zi has been used in TCM as a digestive aid.

-And finally, Sheng Jiang (Fresh Ginger), relieves nausea and warms the middle.
+And finally, Sheng Jiang (Fresh Ginger) warms the middle.

 Guo H et al., Gastrointestinal effect of methanol extract of Radix Aucklandiae and selected active substances on the transit activity of rat isolated intestinal strips.
 Pharm Biol.
 2014 Sep;52(9):1141-9. doi: 10.3109/13880209.2013.879601.
 Epub 2014 Mar 20.